Snehalpophale98/Company-Bankruptcy-Detection/README.md

 1 Vector of labels

 Our aim in this project is to use these features to understand their impact/role on the selected models and how they can help us recognizing the companies that are close to bankrupcty.

+#Requirements

+Pandas , NumPy ,Scikit-learn , Matplotlib , Seaborn,Random Forest Classifier, Decision Tree Classifier , Logistic Regreesion,SVC, KNN

+#Exploratory Data Analysis (EDA) :

+In the EDA part, analyzed every feature using histogram, checked the correlation of every feature with each other.
+Checked the correlation among the numeric columns.
+Also correlation of categpric columns with Target columns.Correlation of numeric columns with target columns.
+Studied their heatmap.